1. Must I, as the nominator, be a member of AOTA?

 The nomination form is divided into sections, with directions as to what should be included.
 The “Communication” section would have all written (books, chapters, articles, newsletter, funded grants) and oral (workshops, in-services) contributions.
 Include dates and times as requested, grant amounts awarded (the person should be the principal or co-investigator), and list a presentation after it has been done multiple times.

-The “Association Participation” section would include all volunteer participation in OT and non-OT health care related organizations.
+The “Leadership Participation & Engagement” section would include all volunteer participation in OT and non-OT health care related organizations.
 This can be AOTA, the state or local OT association, the state mental health board, Parkinson’s Association, etc. The camera club, church choir, and local rose society don’t usually get counted.
 If, however, the narrative supports how your involvement in the rose society led to a community effort to start a therapeutic garden at the local children’s hospital, it would be considered in the nomination.
 You should not include involvement required or expected as part of your job (e.g., a faculty selection committee at the university or a quality improvement committee at the hospital).
-Include dates and length of service, write the title of the position and the name of the organization (describe the type of organization if not readily apparent by name), and mark the position column (officer such as president, vice presidents, executive board or committee chair, committee member).
+Include dates and length of service, write the title of the position and the name of the organization (describe the type of organization if not readily apparent by name), and mark the position column (officer such as president, vice president, executive board or committee chair, committee member).

 7. Why are we asked to write a narrative?
 My nominee is very well known and needs no introduction.